RobinsonCW/BeerAnalysis/src/exploratory_data_analysis/chance/Exploratory_Data_Analysis.md

 <!-- end list -->

-  - Note that all 50 states have counts and that the District of Columbia is also included to make the total of
+  - Note that all 50 states have counts and that the District of Columbia is also included to make a total of
 51

 <!-- end list -->